laraalkan/dsa210_project/README.md

 **Board Interactions:**

-A bar chart was created to display the number of pins associated with each board.
+A horizontal bar chart was created to display the number of pins associated with each board.
 This visualization highlights the boards I interacted with most frequently and provided insights into my top areas of interest.

 **Heatmap Analysis:**